Fire and rescue services

 Businesses such as petrol stations that are reliant on government-supplied electricity or without backup electricity generators may temporarily suspend operations during power outages.

 There's no Australian Embassy or Consulate in Yemen, and it may be difficult to provide emergency consular or passport services to Australians in Yemen.
-Our ability to provide other consular and passport help is extremely limited.
+Our ability to provide consular and passport assistance is extremely limited.
 In a consular emergency, if you can't contact an embassy, call the 24-hour Consular Emergency Centre in Australia on +61 2 6261 3305 from overseas or 1300 555 135 from Australia.

 If you need to renew your passport while in Yemen, contact the Embassy of Australia in Riyadh to check whether you're eligible for a mailed-in application.